dForDeveloper/dog-party/README.md

 # Dog Party
 ![screenshot of my dog party](screenshot.png)

 ## Synopsis
-The goal of this project was to replicate the structure and styling of this image of a website for dogs.
+The goal of this project was to replicate the structure and styling of this image of a website for dogs:
 ![screenshot of original dog party](dog-party.png)

-## Build With
+## Built With
 * HTML
 * CSS